Leaderboard

 Showing content with the highest reputation on 29/03/24 in all areas

-Congratulations to Saints.
+3. Congratulations to Saints.
 It's pretty annoying that conceeding penalties and general ill discipline cost us.
 Wigan were certainly not good enough on that front and need to do better in games like this.
 That said I took a lot from that.
 Despite the ill discipline I think we coped quite easily with Saints and would have won if it wasn't for the red card, which was the correct decision by the way.
-Saints still don't look like the force of old to me so I saw enough to be confident of in the, hopefully, bigger games to come.6 points
+Saints still don't look like the force of old to me so I saw enough to be confident of in the, hopefully, bigger games to come.

 5 points

-It certainly was.
+8. It certainly was.
 It was a half hearted disaster from start to finish.
 When the RFL treats matches as 2nd rate it shouldn't then be shock when RL fans and the general sporting public fo likewise.
 It was a prime opportunity to make international RL work for England outside NZ and Australia.
 As importantly it should have been a way to raise badly needed money for the RFL and Tonga too.
 The RFL should have been pulling out all the stops so that evey nation would be clamouring to come and tour.
-Instead they did the opposite and it very evidently had the opposite effect too.5 points
+Instead they did the opposite and it very evidently had the opposite effect too.

 4 points